StefHill/HillsHealth/Wiki - GP Wales Prescription Data.md

 - Does the cost of a certain type of drug make up a large % of the total spend for that practice (compared to peers, per drug, groups)
 - Does the EBM suggest that a particular drug has side effects in a particular cohort.
 - Cost vs prescribed vs strength of EBM (Gapminder for health).
-- Consider centiles, outliers, PU(prescribing unit)
+- Consider centiles, outliers, PU(prescribing unit).